-This event is open to all undergraduate and graduate students, postdoctoral researchers, faculty, and anyone else interested in soft matter, from anywhere.
-Click here to register!
+This event is open to all undergraduate and graduate students, postdoctoral researchers, faculty, and anyone else interested in soft and living matter, from anywhere.

-The Materials Research Science and Engineering Centers (MRSECs) of Princeton University and the University of Delaware are hosting a one-day symposium to promote early-career researchers in the field of Soft Matter, with a focus on those from under-represented groups.
+The Materials Research Science and Engineering Centers (MRSECs) of Princeton University and the University of Delaware are hosting a one-day symposium to promote early-career researchers in the field of Soft and Living Matter, with a focus on those from under-represented groups.

 Organized by: Sujit Datta